mastreips/v2/week04/hw/submission/README.md

 * Name all the layers in parameters in the network, make sure you understand what they do.

 - **input layer** : holds the vectorized pixel values of the image
 - **convolutional layer** : stores the dot product of a sliding filter and the input matirx resulting in neuron outputs connected to local regions of the input (edges or blotches of color).
+Convolves input volume with local filters of given size, at given stride.
+An optional amount of zero padding can also be added.
 - **relu layer (activiation layer)** - performs a fixed mathematical transformation f(x) = max(0,x) to introduce non-linearty in the model.
 - **pooling layer** - downsampling layer that reduces the spacial size of the model (reduces paramaters) to prevent overfitting.
+- **dropout layer** - introduces
 - **fully connected (fc) layer** - combines the weights and interactions of the previous layers into outputs corresponding to classes in a classification problem.
 Each node is connected to every node in the previous layer.
 - **softmax layer** - converts output to be within the range (0:1) allowing the output to be interprested as a probability (confidence score).